surgiie / transformer

 <?php use Closure; use Illuminate\Support\Stringable; // Example functions available at runtime: function to_carbon($value) { return new Carbon\Carbon($value); } function only_numbers($value) { return preg_replace("/[^0-9]/",'',$value); } $input = [ 'first_name'=>' jim ', 'last_name'=>' thompson', 'address' => '123 some street', 'phone_number'=>'123-456-7890', 'date_of_birth'=>"1991-05-01", ]; $transformers = [ 'first_name'=>'trim|ucfirst', 'last_name'=>'trim|ucfirst', 'phone_number'=>'only_numbers', // more on object values and method delegation below 'address' => [Stringable::class, '->after:123 ', '->toString'], 'date_of_birth'=>'to_carbon|->format:m/d/y', ]; $transformer = new DataTransformer($input, $transformers); $newData = $transformer->transform(); // Returns: // [ // "first_name" => "Jim", // "last_name" => "Thompson", // "phone_number" => "1234567890", // "address"=> "some street", // "date_of_birth" => "05/01/91", // ]

-Note that the syntax is similar to the Laravel validation syntax because this package is powered by the same components.
+The syntax is similar to Laravel's validation syntax, as this package is powered by the same framework components.

 Passing Arguments

-You can specify arguments for your functions using a <function>:<comma-delimited-list>
+Pass arguments to your transformer functions using the <function>:<comma-delimited-list> syntax:

 <?php $transformers = [ 'example'=>'your_function:arg1,arg2', ];